almas/cordova-plugin-thumbnail/README.md

 - `options` other configuration parameter objects
   - `maxPixelSize`: Maximum width or height of thumbnail in pixels (default value: 120)
   - `targetPath` Thumbnail path.
 If not specified, will randomly create a file to store the generated thumbnail.
+  - `compression` The quality of the resulting image, expressed as a value from 0 to 100.
+The value 0 represents the maximum compression (or lowest quality) while the value 100 represents the least compression (or best quality). (default value: 90)
 - `successCallbackFn` Thumbnail generates a successful callback function
 - `failCallbackFn` Thumbnail Generation Failed Callback Function